Chief of Staff Interview Questions

 Example: “I have a great deal of experience hiring staff members for the organization.
 I take my time to write extremely specific job descriptions that attract the right type of applicants.
-I then screen them by reviewing their resume, looking for any online presence there may have, using thorough and detailed interviews, and speaking to the references.”
+I then screen them by reviewing their resume, looking for any online presence they may have, using thorough and detailed interviews and speaking to the references.”

 Question: Have you ever coached or mentored a staff member, and if so, what were the results?

-Explanation: Yet another operational question.
+Explanation: This is yet another operational question.
 As chief of staff, you can anticipate that the majority of questions you will be asked during an interview will be operational or technical in nature.
 Practicing questions like these will help you be prepared to respond to them.

 Question: Can you give me an example of when you organized a diverse group of people to accomplish a task?

-Explanation: Diversity and inclusion as a key element of any organization in today’s business world.
-You should be able to talk about how you promote these important initiatives within the organizations that you’ve worked with.
+Explanation: Diversity and inclusion are a key element of any organization in today’s business world.
+You should be able to talk about how you promote these important initiatives within the organizations you’ve worked with.

 Question: What experience do you have analyzing information and evaluating results to choose the best options for a new initiative?